 An audio engineer will handle the mic placement, what kind of mics and equipment should be used, the acoustics and treatment of the room, the signal and dynamics processors like EQ, compression, etc, and also the mixing console.
 You’ll notice that nearly all of these are related to the actual recording of the sounds.

-If you wanted to get a more clear understanding of what the audio engineer does in music, I would suggest checking out Timothy Dittmar’s book, Audio Engineering 101 (from Amazon) As I’ve said before, there is no reason why an audio engineer in the music production space couldn’t work in TV or film.
+If you wanted to get a more clear understanding of what the audio engineer does in music, I would suggest checking out Timothy Dittmar’s book, Audio Engineering 101.
+As I’ve said before, there is no reason why an audio engineer in the music production space couldn’t work in TV or film.

 In one part of the interview, they chat about how TV productions tend to have much higher standards for their workers, unlike the music business which tends to be a bit more chaotic.
 This probably has to do with the business model of TV programming which is based on subscription models and selling advertising space.